 Hazardous substance means a substance, material, or mixture which is likely to cause illness or injury by reason of being explosive, flammable, poisonous, corrosive, oxidizing, an irritant, or otherwise harmful.
-Some hazardous substances are regularly stored in the school Chemistry labs.
-A specific spill plan is in place which includes training for science teachers and maintenance staff.

 Should an incident occur that involves a hazardous substance:

-- Identify the hazardous material(s). - Limit incident site entry to trained personnel with appropriate personal protective equipment. - Evacuation of specific schools, facilities or areas will be directed by the Chief Executive Officer in coordination with SEMS.
+- Identify the hazardous material(s). - Limit incident site entry to trained personnel with appropriate personal protective equipment. - Evacuation of facilities or areas will be directed by the Chief Operations Officer in coordination with SEMS.